rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

 RethinkDB supports different types of secondary indexes:

-- __Single field indexes__ based on the value of a single field.
+- __Simple indexes__ based on the value of a single field.
 - __Compound indexes__ based on multiple fields.
 - __Multi indexes__ based on arrays of values.
 - Indexes based on __arbitrary expressions__.

 # Using indexes #

-## Single field indexes ##
+## Simple indexes ##

-Single field indexes can be used to retrieve documents or order them faster.
+Use simple indexes to efficiently retrieve and order documents by the value of a single field.

 ### Creation ###